exAClior/exAClior.github.io/content/posts/ibmquantumutil.md

 One of the most formidable challenges faced by quantum computers is noise.
-It's widely recognized that quantum algorithms can outperform their classical counterparts in solving critical problems.
-For instance, our daily communication, web browsing, and bank transactions are safeguarded by public-key encryption methods such as RSA and Diffie-Hellman techniques.
+It's widely recognized that quantum algorithms can outperform their classical counterparts in solving a few critical problems.
+For instance, our daily communication, web browsing, and bank transactions are safeguarded by public-key encryption schemes such as RSA and Diffie-Hellman schemes.
 These methods hinge on the difficulty of period finding [3].
 Shor's algorithm solves the period finding problem exponentially faster than classical methods.
 However, noise renders the results of Shor's algorithm useless on real quantum computers.